Office of Communications

 When should you begin planning event promotion?

 Two things that can limit event participation are promoting too late, and promoting too early.
 People need adequate time to plan to attend, but not so much notice that they forget your event is happening.
-Repeating the same announcement for two months in the Parish Weekly is going to lead to your information being glossed over or ignored completely.

 To keep that from happening, here are some general timelines to follow: